blairanderson/tachyonstemplates/_drafts/2017-06-15-introducing-tachyons-templates.markdown

 author:			"Blair Anderson"
 author-slug:	blair-anderson
 author-desc:	"Blair Anderson is the creator of Tachyons Templates and owner of Tachyons Templates.
-He is a Full Stack web designer and developer working out of sunny Orlando, Florida."
+He is a Full Stack web designer and developer from Seattle."
 author-url:		http://blairanderson.co
 author-twitter:	blairanderson
 author-github:	blairanderson